ahmetserdarmutluer/datathon-2026-career-success-regression/README.md

-**Mentor-feedback text signal.** The free-text `mentor_feedback_text` column (Turkish, ~274 chars on average) was evaluated in isolation using a TF-IDF vectoriser (unigrams + bigrams, 20 k features) paired with a Ridge regression meta-learner in a 5-fold cross-validation.
+**Mentor-feedback text signal.** The free-text `mentor_feedback_text` column (Turkish, ~274 chars on average) was evaluated in isolation using a TF-IDF vectoriser (unigrams + bigrams, 20 k features) paired with a Ridge regression meta learner in a 5 fold cross validation.
 The text alone explains **36 % of target variance** (OOF R² = 0.358), confirming that the mentor's wording carries real predictive information beyond the numeric and categorical predictors.
-The figure below shows the 15 TF-IDF terms with the largest positive Ridge coefficients (associated with *higher* career-success scores, shown in green) and the 15 with the most negative coefficients (associated with *lower* scores, shown in red).
-Phrases related to leadership, strong technical proficiency, and proactive attitude cluster on the positive side, while terms indicating limited experience or concerns about performance appear on the negative side — a pattern that directly informed the text-feature engineering strategy.
+The figure below shows the 15 TF-IDF terms with the largest positive Ridge coefficients (associated with *higher* career success scores, shown in green) and the 15 with the most negative coefficients (associated with *lower* scores, shown in red).
+Phrases related to leadership, strong technical proficiency, and proactive attitude cluster on the positive side, while terms indicating limited experience or concerns about performance appear on the negative side; a pattern that directly informed the text feature engineering strategy.

 ![Mentor-feedback TF-IDF signal](figures/05_text_signal.png)